-Michael Card is on tour from the States and playing only half a dozen dates in the UK – he last played in Ripon in 2014 and received an enthusiastic reception.
+Michael Card is on tour from the States and playing only a short tour in the UK – he last played in Ripon in 2017 and received an enthusiastic reception.

 If you’re not sure what to expect for the evening concert, try these links as examples.
 A quick search on YouTube gives you access to some of the tracks from the 37 albums he has recorded!

 As well as a prolific composer Michael card has written or co-authored at least 25 books!
 For the Seminar, he will be explaining what he means by Biblical Imagination, getting to grips with first-century writing by spending a day exploring one of the Gospels.